what to bring to barbados

 Taking your phone out into the water with you and taking all those Instagram shots both above and below the water is fun.
 Be sure to do so safely with a waterproof phone case.
 It fits all size phones and comes with an easy carrying strap, so you won’t lose it.

-VPNs are an everyday travel necessity today.
+VPNs are an everyday travel necessity and Barbados even had their Revenue Authority Branch breached in 2024.
 Keep yourself, your loved ones, and your private information safe with a VPN.
-It’s easy to use.
-Just connect and surf.
-There are many VPNs available on the market.
-Be sure to use a trusted and secure one.
-Enjoy your vacation with the peace of mind a VPN can provide.
+It’s easy to use – just connect and surf.
+There are many VPNs available on the market so be sure to use a trusted and secure one.

 A neck wallet is so useful for staying safe around town.
 You can store your passport, money, room key, and even your cell phone safely inside.
 Don’t worry about pickpockets.
 Keep your valuables securely in the neck wallet next to your chest and you’ll be able to have everything handy and safe.